getstrm/pace/docs/readme/quickstart.md

 ### The Data Policy file

-#### Create a bare policy
+#### Create a blueprint policy

-We start with a bare policy (without any rule sets) by reading the description of a table on the processing platform.
+We start with a blueprint policy (without any rule sets) by reading the description of a table on the processing platform.

 ```bash
 pace get data-policy --processing-platform standalone-sample-connection public.demo